wp-plugins/encrypt-email/readme.txt

 1. Upload the entire `encrypt-email` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Select your email in Visual Editor tab.
-3. Simply place the shortcode with the email attribute filled out correctly and be spam free*
+4. Click "Encrypt Email" to wrap it in the [encrypted_email] shortcode and be spam free*

  *Of course there's no way for me 100% gaurantee you'll be spam free but this will certainly make it harder for email harvesters and spambots than doing nothing!